 - Denial should be always prioritized while doing insurance follow-up & should be typically worked within 48 hours of being received.

-- Some denials would need dispute/ appeal with the payer.
-Define your dispute strategy clearly.
-What is worthy of dispute Vs what is acceptable, not every denial needs to be appealed on.
+- Some denials would need dispute/appeal with the payer.
+Define your dispute strategy clearly; what is worthy of dispute Vs what is acceptable.
+Not every denial needs to be appealed.

 - Use preventive denial analysis for the root cause study.
-The time & effort that goes into this exercise is totally worth it because it has the potential to reduce your future denial rate.
+The time & effort that goes into this exercise will be worth it because it has the potential to reduce your future denial rate.

 Denial Management is the job of a specialist, let the experts handle it for you.